 - increased use of drugs or alcohol

 Keep in mind that depression, which Auvelity is used to treat, can also increase the risk of suicidal thoughts and behaviors.
-Therefore, it may be hard to tell if these symptoms are related to Auvelity or the condition you’re using the drug to treat.
+Therefore, it may be hard to tell if these symptoms are related to Auvelity or the condition you’re taking the drug to treat.

 Tell your doctor right away if you have symptoms of suicidal thoughts or behaviors while taking Auvelity.
 They may adjust your treatment plan or prescribe a different medication for you.